 An average PC comes with two graphics cards.
 The first, the default one, is called the ‘On-board’ graphics card and it’s usually an Intel chip.
-The second is the ‘Dedicated’ graphics card and Nvidia, and AMD are some of the best ones available.
+The second one is the ‘Dedicated’ graphics card and Nvidia and AMD are the best ones available.

 As mentioned earlier, there are two major GPU manufacturers that dominate the market; Nvidia, and AMD.
 We’re going to show you how you can force an app to use the dedicated GPU from both manufacturers.

 Windows 10 Settings

 You must be running Windows 10 1809 or later for this to work.
 It doesn’t matter which GPU you have because this will work for both.